Bloom-host/BloomDocs/docs/other-servers/grafana.md

 <div class="text--center"><img src={require('../../static/imgs/extras/grafana/1.png').default} alt="console" height="50%" width="50%"/></div>

-Now we're going to add a new Prometheus data source, the only thing you need to modify is the URL which will be `http://<SERVERIP>:9090`.
+Now we're going to add a new Prometheus data source, the only thing you need to modify is the URL which will be `http://<SERVERIP>:<PORT>` (with the port being the port of your Prometheus server).

 Now, Grafana has access to all the data, but where can you view all the fancy graphs?